 The development of a drug involves several steps.
 In each step, specific questions are asked and aspects are assessed.

-Before a drug reaches the market, it is analyzed through non-clinical or preclinical studies to determine its mechanism of action and toxicity.
-Then it is further tested on animals.
+Before a drug reaches the market, it is analyzed through nonclinical or preclinical studies to determine its mechanism of action and toxicity.
+It is then further tested on animals.
 When, after all these non-clinical studies, the balance of benefits and risks of the drug turns out to be positive, clinical trials can be conducted on humans.